RafayAK/CodingPrep/README.md

 Repo for all the coding questions I slove in Python.
 This repo has questions from HackerRank, LeetCode and Daily Coding Problem

-Pull requests welcome, if you want to improve my implementation
+Pull requests are welcome, if you want to improve my implementation

 **All Python files have their question, copied verbatim, at the top of the file.**